weinholt/akku/README.md

 assuming you use one of these Schemes: Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Larceny, Mosh, Racket (plt-r6rs), Sagittarius, Vicare or Ypsilon.

+Your users can unpack your source code and run `akku install` to get the same dependencies that you used during development.

 More details are in the manpage: `man docs/akku.1`.